On a noncommutative Iwasawa main conjecture for varieties over finite fields: The K -Theory of Adic Rings

 is contained in $\Jac(\Lambda[[G]])$.
 This kernel is an open ideal of $\Lambda[[G]]$ generated by a system of generators of $\Jac(\Lambda)$ over $\Lambda$ together with the elements $1-u_i$ for a system of topological generators $(u_i)$ of $U$.
 Thus, $\Jac(\Lambda[[G]])$ is also open and finitely generated.
 Therefore, we conclude that $\Lambda[[G]]$ is an adic ring. \end{proof}

 We will now examine the algebraic $\KTh$-groups of $\Lambda$.
-For this, we will follow Waldhausen's approach \cite{Wal:AlgKTheo} which is more flexible than Quillen's original construction.
+For this, we will follow Waldhausen's approach \cite{Wal:AlgKTheo}.
 Recall that a \emph{Waldhausen category} is a category $\cat{W}$ with zero object together with two classes of morphisms, called \emph{cofibrations} and \emph{weak equivalences}, that satisfy a certain set of axioms.
-Using Waldhausen's $S$-construction one can associate to each such category in a functorial manner a connected topological space $X(\cat{W})$.
+Using Waldhausen's $S$-construction one can associate to each such category in a functorial manner a connected pointed topological space $X(\cat{W})$.
 By definition, the $n$-th $K$-group of $\cat{W}$ is the $(n+1)$-th homotopy group of this space:

 \emph{Waldhausen exact functors} are functors that respect the additional structure of a Waldhausen category.
 Each such functor $F\colon \cat{W}\mto \cat{W}'$ induces a continuous map between the associated topological spaces and hence, a homomorphism